 Chen Xiang explained how the Tai Chi form is used to train the body, mind and spirit.
-In relation to the mind, the Chinese make this distinction – the original mind and the everyday mind.
-The everyday mind is full of conditionings, tainted with beliefs and is ego driven.
+Concerning the mind, the Chinese make this distinction – the original mind and the everyday mind.
+The everyday mind is full of conditionings, tainted with beliefs and is ego-driven.
 In Buddhism and Taoism, the original mind is called the true self or true heart.
 Through the regular practice of Tai Chi, we learn to quieten the everyday mind, thus allowing the original mind to surface.
 This is similar to cleaning the dust off the mirror.

 The essence of Tai Chi is stillness in motion and motion in stillness.
 When the body moves, the mind is tranquil.
 Out of tranquillity, movement is born.
 Tai Chi is a combination of intention, qi (internal energy), spirit and method.
 Intention leads the qi to guide the movements.
-Intention is the product of good concentration or focus without tension.
-Method is the Tai Chi form and its principles – relax, move the body as one unit, distinguish Yin Yang, open and close from the Dan Tian (the body’s energy centre) and so on.
+The intention is the product of good concentration or focuses without tension.
+The method is the Tai Chi form and its principles – relax, move the body as one unit, distinguish Yin Yang, open and close from the Dan Tian (the body’s energy centre) and so on.
 Spirit shines through when mind and body are in harmony.

 Chin Na (Joint Locking) Solo Practice – Chen Xiang